The Matching Process and Independent Process in Random Regular Graphs and Hypergraphs: Introduction

-The performance of this algorithm was analyzed on arbitrary (ordinary) graphs by Dyer and Frieze \cite{DF91}, on dense random graphs by Tinhofer \cite{Tin}, and on sparse random graphs by Dyer, Frieze and Pittel \cite{DFP93}.
+The performance of the matching process was analyzed on arbitrary (ordinary) graphs by Dyer and Frieze \cite{DF91}, on dense random graphs by Tinhofer \cite{Tin}, and on sparse random graphs by Dyer, Frieze and Pittel \cite{DFP93}.
 The analysis in \cite{DFP93} was extended to sparse random hypergraphs in the Ph.D. thesis of Chebolu \cite{Che}.

-The random (hyper)graphs considered in \cite{DFP93} and \cite{Che} are drawn uniformly among all graphs with $n$ vertices and a $m=cn$ many edges.
-In this paper, we also consider sparse random graphs, but those with a fixed degree sequence.
+The algorithm was analyzed on deterministic hypergraphs by Wormald \cite{Wor99}, who proved that for a $r$-uniform, $\D$-regular hypegraph on $n$ vertices where $\D \rightarrow \infty$ sufficiently fast as $n\rightarrow \infty$, with high probability\footnote{We say a sequence of events $A_n$ happens \tbf{with high probability} (whp), if $\lim_{n\to\infty}\Pr{A_n} =1$ } the matching process outputs a matching that covers all but $o(n)$ vertices.
+Bennett and Bohman \cite{BeBoh} improved Wormald's bound on the number of uncovered vertices assuming the hypergraph satisfies a co-degree condition.
+However there is no reason to believe that the analysis in \cite{BeBoh} is optimal, and a folklore conjecture claims that there should be a better bound: \begin{conjecture}[Folklore] For an $r$-uniform, $\D$-regular hypergraph with $\D \rightarrow \infty$ and assuming some weak co-degree conditions, the fraction of unmatched vertices at the end of the matching process should be \end{conjecture} See \cite{BeBoh} for more discussion on this conjecture.